kstine93/trainings/git/git_notes.md

 Rebasing consolidates differences into 1 version by smoothing over the complex branch history - it rewrites the past history to reduce conflicts before merging ever happens.
 So with 2 branches that need combining, rebasing will either make it look like the branch never diverged at all OR that nothing has happened on the 'main' branch after the branch diverged.
 In the former case, no merging is necessary.
 In the latter case, merging is simply a fast-forward operation.

+> **WARNING:** I personally just ran into a problem when I rebased commits *that I had already pushed to the remote repo*.
+It didn't work well.
+I eventually had to do a hard reset of my personal repo (reverting the rebase) to not be out-of-sync with remote (it is possible to force the remote repo to accept the rebase with `git push origin -f`), but to do things better, don't push until you are happy with your commits - or use a personal branch that you fully control and can rebase remotely as you please.

 ## Interactive rebasing
 Interactive rebasing lets us do a lot more than automatic rebasing, including:
 - updating past commit messages